 Two more children were born in the family: my great-grandfather Edward R. was born in 1880, and an infant was born in 1883.
 Lizzie died either in childbirth or the following day in 1883.
 William re-married a year later, to Anastasia Henebery Cunningham, widow of Daniel Cunningham.

 In the 1888 Peoria Census, William and Ann were listed at the family home, but only Ann’s children were living there.
 It seems that William’s children were living with a brother of Lizzie’s in Peoria.

-In the 1889 Peoria City Directory William is listed as Superintendent of Streets, with his office at the City Hall.
+In the 1889 Peoria City Directory William was listed as Superintendent of Streets, with his office at the City Hall.